Anxiety & Mood Disorders in Children Fellowship

 The postdoctoral fellowship, offered through the Department of Child and Adolescent Psychiatry, is intended for psychologists who have successfully completed an American Psychological Association–approved internship and would like to refine their skills in cognitive behavioral treatment approaches and dialectical behavior therapy for children and adolescents with anxiety, mood, and other internalizing disorders.

-The clinical director of service is Aleta G. Angelosante, PhD.
+The clinical director of service is Aleta G. Angelosante, PhD

 Working closely with a multidisciplinary team of psychologists and social workers, fellows perform diagnostic assessments and provide empirically supported treatments for youth with anxiety and mood disorders, co-lead parent workshops and psychosocial treatment groups for social anxiety, and serve as co-therapists in an intensive anxiety and obsessive–compulsive disorder program.

-You also have opportunities to participate in other specialty programs within the anxiety and mood disorder service.
+You also have opportunities to participate in specialty programs within the anxiety and mood disorder service.
 These include the following:

 - dialectical behavior therapy, a cognitive behavioral treatment that combines individual psychotherapy with group skills training classes for mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness